Updated 4/6/2022 and is subject to change.

 EARLY REGISTRATION IS STRONGLY RECOMMENDED.
 Decisions to hold a class are based on enrollment three (3) days before the scheduled start date.
-All tuition fees must be included with the registration form unless applying for a Red Apple Fund grant.
+All tuition fees must be included with the registration form unless applying for a Art Smart Fund for Student Enrichment.
 Tuition is payable in full with registration and already includes a non-refundable $10 registration fee.
-Submit registrations online, by fax to 302.571.0220, or by mail to Studio Programs, Delaware Art Museum, 2301 Kentmere Parkway, Wilmington, DE 19806.
+Submit registrations online or by mail to Studio Programs, Delaware Art Museum, 2301 Kentmere Parkway, Wilmington, DE 19806.

-The Education staff will be happy to answer your questions or help you choose a class that best suits your preferences and skill level.
-For more information on Studio Art Classes, contact Rebecca Howell at 302.351.8551 or firstname.lastname@example.org.
+The Learning and Engagement staff will be happy to answer your questions or help you choose a class that best suits your preferences and skill level.
+For more information on Studio Art Classes, contact Rebecca Howell at 302.351.8551 or email@example.com.

 REFUNDS AND CANCELLATIONS

-Full refunds (less a $10 registration fee) are issued only when a written request is received five (5) business days before the first class meeting.
-A 75 percent refund will be issued if the Museum has been notified within five (5) business days before the class meeting.
-NO FEES ARE REFUNDABLE AFTER THE FIRST CLASS.
+Full refunds (less a $10 registration fee) are issued only when a written request is received seven (7) business days before the first class meeting.
+Refunds will not be offered after a later date.
 Membership fees are non-refundable.
 The Museum will decide three (3) days before the start of the class if it will be cancelled due to insufficient enrollment.
 If this cancellation happens, registered students will have the option to transfer to another class or receive a full refund.

 BAD WEATHER OR EMERGENCY CANCELLATION OF A CLASS